QSMxT/qsmxt.github.io/index.md

  - Algorithms and implementations must not require proprietary licensing (e.g. MATLAB)
  - Algorithms and implementations must not rely on priors for specific applications such as brain imaging or healthy subjects only

 With these priorities in mind, we see QSMxT as an important software suite that lowers the barrier-to-entry for QSM users and enables large-scale clinical studies.
-Support for pipelines like this is crucial to advance the method and ultimately pave the way towards clinical integration.
+This is crucial to advance the method and ultimately pave the way towards clinical integration of QSM.

 <script>
 $(document).ready(function(){